Federity-X/public-tractusx-edc/README.md

 ./gradlew dockerize
 ```

+## ⚠️ Security Notice for Development Setup

+This repository contains development and testing files with **hardcoded credentials** that should **NEVER be used in production**:

+- `docker-compose.yml` - Contains development database passwords and Vault tokens
+- `dataspaceconnector-configuration.properties` - Contains development API keys and credentials
+- `setup-dev-env.sh`, `edc-demo.sh`, `test-endpoints.sh` - Scripts with development credentials
+- Various test files and configurations

+These credentials (like `password`, `root`) are **intentionally weak** and designed only for local development environments.

+**For production deployments:**

+- Use strong, randomly generated passwords and tokens
+- Store credentials in secure secret management systems
+- Follow the production deployment guides in the [documentation](docs/)
+- Never commit real credentials to version control

 ## Known Incompatibilities

 - Hashicorp Vault 1.18.1 is not compatible with the EDC due to a bug in the vault concerning path handling